AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 used by the software you use.
 GNU also has a strong stance on what software should be used, and so the packages listed in the main Guix [channel](https://guix.gnu.org/manual/en/html_node/Channels.html) must somewhat align with that stance.
 Which in some respects, to some users, can hamper practical usage of Guix.
+Regardless, I prefer Guix because of its ease of use in many ways compared to other options- especially a more understandable language to me.

 ## A Brief Preface on the Use of Non-Libre Software